An anonymous benefactor sent us another little treat in the post – the latest reconstruction of this story, complete with very impressive CGI.

 Me: That’s Kevork Malikyan.
 He played a Greek student in Mind Your Language.

-Sue: Is it OK to call that show racist or will we get into trouble for that as well?
+Sue: Is it okay to call that show racist or will we get into trouble for that as well?

 Thankfully, before we can get into it, Nicol, who has pretended to ignore the episode up until now, suddenly decides to interject when Zoe starts reeling off her CV.